Just be glad it's him, not you...

 But you'd be the only man on Earth who couldn't enjoy Tom Cruise."

-Every few years he attracts some attention through some unusual antics that puts him into the tabloids, such as his outspoken adherence to the Church of Scientology; and his high profile marriage to Nicole Kidman, high profile relationship with Penélope Cruz, and high profile marriage to Katie Holmes, which all slowly fell apart.
+Every few years he attracts some attention through some unusual antics that puts him into the tabloids, such as his outspoken adherence to the Church of Scientology; and his high-profile marriage to Mimi Rogers, his high profile marriage to Nicole Kidman, high profile relationship with Penélope Cruz, and high profile marriage to Katie Holmes, which all slowly fell apart.
 He is generally very friendly, but his intensity leads to some Memetic Mutation moments in interviews that takes time to dissipate.
 Including jumping on Oprah's couch telling her how much he loves Katie Holmes.

 - Endless Love (1981) as Billy

 - Taps (1981) as Cadet Capt.
 David Shawn

 - The Outsiders (1983) as Steve Randle